-Role ID Role Description Authentication Type Authentication Data СО Referred to as "Administrator" (individual user) or "SonicWALL Administrators" (user group) in the vendor documentation Role-based and identify-based Username and Password User Referred to as "Limited Administrator" (individual user) or "Limited Administrators" (user group) in the vendor documentation Identity-based Username and Password or Digital Signature
+Role ID Role Description Authentication Type Authentication Data со Referred to as "Administrator" (individual user) or "SonicWALL Administrators" (user group) in the vendor documentation Role-based and identity-based Username and Password User Referred to as "Limited Administrator" (individual user) or "Limited Administrators" (user group) in the vendor documentation Identity-based Username and Password or Digital Signature the "Limited Administrators" group.
+The Cryptographic Officer role requires the use of the "Administrator" username and password, or the username and password of a user entity belonging to the "SonicWALL Administrators" group.

 The Module supports concurrent operators.
 Separation of roles is enforced by requiring users to authenticate using either a username and password, or digital signature verification.
-The User role requires the use of a username and password or possession of a private key of a user entity belonging to the "Limited Administrators" group.
-The Cryptographic Officer role requires the use of the "Administrator" username and password, or the username and password of a user entity belonging to the "SonicWALL Administrators" group.
+The User role requires the use of a username and password or possession of a private key of a user entity belonging to